Zach-Deladev/tsellios-k9-academy/README.md

 1. Contact form:

-    - The contact form is clear and promts the user on what information is needed in each field.
+    - The contact form is clear and prompts the user on what information is needed in each field.
     - Orange interactive send message button that the colour changes on hover.

 ## **Future Iterations**

 **Online Academy *"Page"*:**

     - The site will eventually be updated with the ability to sign up and log in to the online academy where users can sample for free and purchase online instructional training videos.
     - The online academy will also have the option to book one to one online sessions with a trainer to discuss training needs.

 **Online Store *"Page"*:**
-- The site will also open an online store once a large enough social media following and community has been built selling merchandise, accessories and dog related products.
+- The site will also open an online store once a large enough social media following and community have been built selling merchandise, accessories and dog-related products.

 ---
 ### Surface

 ## **Typography**

--   In this project I used the Exo font for titles and headings and Poppins for main text, I also set a fallback font of sans-serif for cross browser compatibility.
+-   In this project I used the Exo font for titles and headings and Poppins for the main text, I also set a fallback font of sans-serif for cross-browser compatibility.

 ![Exo](assets/images/readme/exo-font.png "Exo")
 ![Poppins](assets/images/readme/poppins-font.png "Poppins")